 Through investment scams, fraudsters will boast about the possibility of high returns with little effort and little risk from you, if you invest in a new opportunity, like cryptocurrency, real estate, or precious metals.
 Investment scams may start on social media, online dating apps, or from unsolicited contact through a text message, phone call, or email.
 They often begin with the scammer building a relationship with their intended victim.
-Once the scammer has the victim's trust, they will then encourage them to invest, while quaranteeing risk-free, high returns.
-According to the FBI's IC3, in 2023, investment scams were the costliest scams for older adults, with reported losses topping \$1.2 billion.
-Losses incurred by older adults from investment scams have increased by more than 400 percent since 2021.25
+Once the scammer has the victim's trust, they will then encourage them to invest, while guaranteeing risk-free, high returns.
+According to the FTC, in 2024, investment scams were the costliest scams for older adults, with reported losses topping over \$5.8 billion.
+The top contact method was social media platforms, and the top payment method was cryptocurrency.